 - When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.

 If you choose to delete all of your browsing history, all of your saved passwords will be wiped too.
 Make sure that you remember your passwords before proceeding.
-If you happen to have a Password Manager application already set up, this will not affect it.
+If you happen to have a Password Manager application like LastPass already set up, this will not affect it.

 Before I cover how you’ll go about deleting all of your currently collected Google Activity, I’ll go over how to archive it for personal use.
 So if for some reason or another, you’d like to have a chance to download your Google search history, continue on to the next section.